 Learning through play and helping to build creativity does not show up right away.

 We live in a world of instant gratification.

 We want instant results.

 We as parents need to stop and learn patience.

 Because we need to accept that creativity is happening through play, today, this very moment, but it's a tiny drip in the bucket.

-It's not going to show up till a lot later.
+It's not going to show up until a lot later.